durr1602/gyoza/config/README.md

 > For a barcoded design, it is essential to provide the dataframe of barcode-variants association.
 Since this file already contains all expected sequences, you don't need to provide the `wt_seq.csv` file as well.

 Upon completion of the workflow, barcode-level information will be preserved in 'results/df/all_scores.csv', while fitness values will be calculated by aggregating on high-confidence variants (which does not preserve neither barcode-level nor codon-level information).

+### Random mutagenesis

+To specify a random mutagenesis experimental design:
+- Make sure the design entry = 'random'
+- Enter an acceptable number of amino acid changes (e.g. 2 = only mutants with up to 2 amino acid changes will be kept)

 ## Main config file